-- 1. Independent Study in nursing may be an option for students who desire additional study in a specific area in nursing. - 2.
+- 1. Independent Study in nursing may be an option for students at the discretion of the Program Director for a specific area in nursing. - 2.
 Course may carry 1-3 credit hours. - 3.
 All requests for Independent Study must be approved by the student's Academic Advisor, Program Director, and Vice President for Academic Affairs prior to registration for the semester in which the course is to be taken. - 4.
 Selection of faculty for the Independent Study will be based on: - Faculty workload for the semester/year. - Faculty expertise related to the area selected for study. - Mutual agreement of faculty and Program Director. - 5.
 The student will follow the College procedure for Independent Study from the office of the Vice President of Academic Affairs.